Lawyers: Arizona GOP chair pleaded Fifth to Jan. 6 panel

 The House Committee investigating the attack on the Capitol is seeking phone records from just before the November 2020 election to Jan.
 31, 2021.
 That would include a period where Ward was pushing for former President Donald Trump’s election defeat to be overturned and while Congress was set to certify the results.

-Kelli Ward and her husband, Michael Ward, were presidential electors who would have voted for Trump in the Electoral College had he won Arizona.
+Kelli Ward and her husband Michael Ward were presidential electors who would have voted for Trump in the Electoral College had he won Arizona.
 Both signed a document falsely claiming they were Arizona’s true electors, despite Democrat Joe Biden’s victory in the state.

 Columbus said that investigators get telephone records all the time, and noted that congressional investigators can’t arrest or charge anyone with a crime.
 And he noted Congress does not know all that is involved with Ward’s action to overturn President Joe Biden’s 2020 win.